top of page

 When Memoir Becomes Autofiction

-This class offered next:
+This class offered next starting June 4, 2026

+Cost: $395.
 Registration is open!

 Writers taking this class should begin with a least a tentative idea of their subject and a first draft of minimum ten pages.
 They should plan on revising this draft, perhaps also their premise, based on constructive feedback received from the instructor and fellow writers.